open-cli-tools/concurrently/docs/cli/prefixing.md

 - `underline`
 </details>

-A background color can be set in a similary fashion.
+A background color can be set in a similarly fashion.

 ```bash
 $ concurrently -c bgGray,red.bgBlack 'echo Hello there' 'echo General Kenobi!'